Skip to contents

 t(xcounty[1:4,3:100])

-# one point
+# one point, report endpoint

 xpoint1 = ejamapi(lat = 45, lon = -118,

-endpoint = 'report', buffer = 3.1, dry_run = eg)
+endpoint = 'report', buffer = 3.1,

-# multiple points
+# multiple points, data endpoint

 pts = data.frame(lat = c(44,45), lon = c(-117,-118))